HonestGoat/OGCWin/README.md

 ---

-Wizard Mode – Guides you step-by-step through setting up a fresh Windows installation.
+Wizard Mode – Guides you step-by-step through setting up a new PC or fresh Windows installation.
-Utility Mode – Gives you direct access to powerful tools for debloating, optimizing, and troubleshooting.
+Utility Mode – Gives you direct access to powerful tools for debloating, optimising, and troubleshooting.

 ---